Sparassis: Edibility

-Sparassis crispa can be very tasty but should be thoroughly cleaned before use.
-The folds may contain dirt and other material because, as it grows, the basidiocarp envelops objects such as pine needles.
+Sparassis crispa are edible but require thoroughly cleaning before consumption—the folds may contain dirt and other material because, as it grows, the basidiocarp envelops objects such as pine needles.
 Italian gastronome Antonio Carluccio said that European S. crispa should be picked when creamy white, because once yellow it is too indigestible to eat.
-It is suitable for drying and reconstituting because it retains its cartilaginous texture and hence is good for soups.
+The mushroom retains its cartilaginous texture after drying and reconstituting, which Carluccio takes to recommend inclusion in soups.

 S. radicata is also edible, as is S. spathulata, a cauliflower mushroom which looks similar to Grifola frondosa.

 S. crispa is also widely used in traditional Chinese medicine because it contains active pharmacological ingredients.
 In order to study its medicinal value better, the genomic sequence of S. crispa was published in October 2018.
-The dry weight of the basidiocarp was found to contain up to 43.6% Beta-glucan, which was approved for the treatment of cancer in Japan and most recently recommended for COVID-19 patients to overcome inflammation.
+The dry weight of the basidiocarp was found to contain up to 43.6% beta-glucan, which was approved for the treatment of cancer in Japan and most recently recommended for COVID-19 patients to overcome inflammation.

-Experiments suggest that S. crispa contains chemicals that may stimulate the immune system and has many biological properties including: anti-tumor, antiviral activity (reverse transcriptase inhibitory activity), neuroprotection, cardioprotection, anti-inflammation, hyperlipidemia, anti-diabetic medication, antimicrobial compounds, and methicillin resistant Staphylococcus aureus (MRSA).
+Experiments suggest that S. crispa contains chemicals that may stimulate the immune system and has many biological properties including: anti-tumor, antiviral activity (reverse transcriptase inhibitory activity), neuroprotection, cardioprotection, anti-inflammation, hyperlipidemia, anti-diabetic medication, antimicrobial compounds, and methicillin-resistant Staphylococcus aureus (MRSA).